bevyengine/rfcs/rfcs/geometric-primitives.md

 This would provide a standard way to model primitives across the bevy ecosystem to prevent ecosystem fragmentation amongst plugins.

-## Guide-level explanation
+## User-Facing Explanation

 Geometric primitives are lightweight representations of geometry that describe the type of geometry as well as fully defined dimensions.
-These primitives are *not* discrete meshes, but the underlying precise geometric definition.
+These primitives are *not* meshes, but the underlying precise mathematical definition.
 For example, a circle is:

 ```rust
 pub struct Circle {